 Shopping & Sight Seeing

 This time around I didn’t do much of either because of Eid holidays and mainly because I wanted to relax and not waste time and money on things that would have tired me.
-I did budget for some shopping trips so I bought and had two lawn suits stitched from Farah Talib Aziz (See HERE) and a ready-to-wear block print kurta from Koel Shop (See HERE).
+I did budget for some shopping trips so I bought and had two lawn suits from a Pakistani designer & a ready-to-wear block print kurta from Koel Shop (See HERE).
 I mostly wear eastern wear for Eid, fundraisers, sit-down dinners at my sister’s, or any rare gatherings that come up, so I don’t feel the need to purchase much lately.
 This was all the shopping I needed to last me till next year.